Football Blocking a Kicking Team Player Out of Bounds Penalty

-Blocking a kicking team player out of bounds is a penalty given when a member of the receiving team blocks their opponent in defiance of the restraining lines of a free kick formation during a kickoff.
+Blocking a kicking team player out of bounds is a penalty given when a member of the receiving team blocks their opponent outside of the restraining lines of a free kick formation during a kickoff.
 It results in a penalty of 10 yards for the offending team.

 Blocking a kicking team player out of bounds is a 10-yard penalty called when a player from the receiving team illegally blocks their opponent out of bounds during a kickoff.

-To understand what makes a block from the receiving team illegal and out of bounds, it’s important to understand the restraining lines of a free kick formation.
-Restraining lines are boundaries which both the receiving and kicking team have to abide by the restraining lines
+To understand what makes a block from the receiving team illegal and out of bounds, it’s important to understand the restraining lines of a free-kick formation.
+Restraining lines are boundaries by which both the receiving and kicking teams have to abide.

-Players from the receiving team cannot legally block a kicking team player in the no-blocking zone until the ball has been touched or hits the ground.
 When a player commits a foul for blocking a kicking team player out of bounds, it means they have made a block in the no-block zone before the ball has been touched or hit the ground after a kick.
-A penalty for blocking out of bounds is harsher than a penalty for just going out of bounds without contact, which is only 5 yards.
+A penalty for blocking out of bounds is harsher than a penalty for going out of bounds without contact, which is only five yards.